leannbeard/leannbeard.github.io/README.md

     <div class="card" id="dirAccessCard" style="display:none;">
       <h2>Director Access</h2>
       <p style="font-size:12px;color:var(--paper-dim); margin-top:-6px;">Anyone signed in with one of these Google accounts gets Director access.
 Real Google sign-in enforces this — it isn't just a UI toggle.</p>
+      <div id="dirRecoveryWarning" class="lockmsg" style="display:none; border-color:var(--red); color:var(--red);">⚠ Only one Director email is on file.
+If you lose access to that Google account, there's no self-service way back in — add a second email you also control as a backup.</div>
       <div id="directorEmailsList" style="margin-bottom:10px;"></div>
       <div class="form-grid" style="max-width:320px;">
         <input type="text" id="newDirectorEmail" placeholder="name@school.edu">